“It was not the fire that killed them, but the state.”

 Even protests are dangerous in Guatemala, people disappear for less.
 In ‘Comparsa’, directors Curtis and Anderson follow the proactive moves of a group of girls and women, who are determined to be heard, in their innovative way, as they protest about the egregious lack of punishment for the perpetrators of heinous crimes against women in Guatemala.

-These activities came in the aftermath of an horrific event, that saw 41 young teenagers in the town of Peronia burned to death in a Guatemalan state-run ‘Safe Home'.
+These activities came in the aftermath of an horrific event, that saw 41 young teenagers burned to death in a Guatemalan state-run ‘Safe Home'.
 56 desperate teenage girls who had tried to escape the repeated rapes and abuses that took place in the Home, were rounded up by the police and locked in a school room.
-When it caught fire, the police refused to open the door and 41 young women perished in the blaze, with the remaining 15 survivors being horrifically scarred for life.
+When it caught fire, the police refused to open the door and 41 young women perished in the blaze, with only 15 survivors.

-To the shame of the authorities, the perpetrators of this appalling crime were never held to account, and girls continue to vanish on a regular basis, only to be found dead, having been visibly tortured.
-It is said that Guatemala holds the unenvious position of being the worst country in the world for sexual crimes against women and girls.
+To the shame of the authorities, the perpetrators of this appalling crime were never held to account to date, and girls continue to vanish on a regular basis, only to be found dead, having been visibly tortured.
+It is said that Guatemala holds the unenvious position of being one of the worst country in the world for sexual crimes against women and girls.
 Normal protestors risk simply adding themselves to the horrific statistics.
-Yet, despite this, groups do try to congregate and protest, demanding punishment for the perpetrators, but nothing is ever done.
+Yet, despite this, groups still try to congregate and protest, demanding punishment for the perpetrators, but nothing has yet been done.

-Moved to act on the fifth anniversary of the terrible fire, to share their testimonies in solidarity, two sisters, (who themselves endured horrific violence in their own home from a person who was a part of the family), decide to find a new way to convey this vital message to the world and to the authorities, using art.
+Moved to act on the fifth anniversary of the terrible fire, to share their testimonies in solidarity, two sisters, (who themselves endured horrific violence in their own home from a person who was a part of the family), decide to find a new way to convey this vital message to the world and to the authorities, using art and circus skills.
+They were particularly affected as they had lost a close friend from their childhood, who had, unfortunately, ended up at the home.
 They decide to create the First Women’s Festival.
 Despite having limited means, living with their mother and siblings in a one- room tin dwelling, these intrepid sisters galvanize the community to act and participate in their venture.

 Lesli Canela Pérez (22) and her younger sister Lupe Pérez, live in Peronia.
-Lesli, in particular, is a prime mover, she rallies a group to fix up a derelict plot of land used for rubbish and dead cats to create a safe playing area for children.
+Lesli, in particular, is a prime mover, she rallies a group to help to fix up a derelict plot of land used for rubbish and dead cats to create a safe park for children to play.
 This determination to avoid being powerless victims, leads Lesli and Lupe to join an artistic group, ‘Peronia Adolescente’ led by the charismatic Marta Chicoj García.
-This space, created by Marta, itself took over 25 years to be established against all odds.
+It has become the local grassroots art organization where the sisters and their colleagues organized the Comparsa.
+This creative space, created by Marta and her collegaues, itself took over 25 years to be established against all odds.
 There the group work with paint and papier-mâché, music, ideas and even some improvised meditation.

-Using various art forms, this group or ‘tribe of women’ leads to the inspired idea to create a women’s festival in Periona: a music and artistic festival of protest, in the hopes that the message will finally get through with fewer violent repercussions: -
+Using various art forms, this group or ‘tribe of women’ leads to the inspired idea to create a women’s festival in Peronia: a music and artistic festival of protest, in the hopes that the message will finally get through with fewer violent repercussions.
+Marta with the women sing a song written by Vivir Quintana (Canción sin Miedo) to the guitar played by Dalila Agustín Quevedo: -

 “May the state tremble.
 The heavens the streets,